ahotchkin/react-fitness-backend/dev-log.md

 - [ ] Display user information
 - [ ] Display overview of exercise information for current day
 - [ ] Display diary for current day

-Exercises
-- [ ] Only display exercises from the current day
-- [ ] Add field to search for exercises by date

 Foods
 - [ ] When user refreshes /meals/:mealId/foods, re-render same page (currently rendering /foods even though URL doesn’t change)